Unemployment Claims Made In Scott Peterson And Other California Killers’ Names, Prosecutors Say

 In an open letter sent to Gov. Gavin Newsom on Tuesday by prosecutors across the state, the case is described as “the most significant fraud on taxpayer funds in California history.”

-Sacramento County District Attorney Anne Marie Schubert said it the fraud in Peterson’s name one of at least 35,000 unemployment claims made on behalf of prison inmates between March and August.
+Sacramento County District Attorney Anne Marie Schubert said the fraud in Peterson’s name is one of at least 35,000 unemployment claims made on behalf of prison inmates between March and August.

 “Quite frankly, the inmates are mocking us,” Schubert said at a press conference on Tuesday.

 Schubert said the state has paid out at least $140 million in benefits.
-At least 158 claims have been filed for 133 inmates on death row.
+At least 158 claims have been filed for 133 inmates on death row, resulting in more than $420,000 in benefits paid

 “It is no secret that fraud is widespread in the jails and prisons.
 In fact, even incarcerated inmates have themselves made reports,” prosecutors wrote in the letter.